-The Psychology Behind Online Marketing Quizzes
+The Psychology Behind an Online Quizz

 Those quizzes you see floating around your newsfeed aren't just for fun-- they're inherently designed with elements of human psychology in mind.
 It can make them seem almost irresistible at times, which is why they work so incredibly well for marketing and lead generation.